Lord-Lieutenant of Wiltshire

 Lord-Lieutenants are appointed by the Sovereign on the advice of the Prime Minister, and the document by which the appointment is confirmed is described as Letters Patent under the Great Seal.
 This impressive document is still prepared in the traditional way on vellum.

 Mrs Sarah Rose Troughton is Her Majesty The Queen's representative in Wiltshire and took up the post of HM Lord-Lieutenant in February 2012.
 She lives in Wanborough near Swindon with her husband Peter and they have three children and nine grandchildren.
-She has held several voluntary positions both within and outside Wiltshire for a number of years; she has been particularly involved with the Community Foundation for Wiltshire and Swindon and Youth Action Wiltshire.
+She has held several voluntary positions both within and outside Wiltshire for a number of years and was particularly involved with the Community Foundation for Wiltshire and Swindon and Youth Action Wiltshire.

-Mrs Troughton maintains a keen interest in all aspects of life within Wiltshire as a whole, including council services, commerce and industry, the Armed Forces, voluntary, community and charity groups and organisations.
+Mrs Troughton maintains a keen interest in all aspects of life within Wiltshire as a whole, including council services, commerce and industry, the Armed Forces, along with many voluntary, community and charity groups and organisations.
 She is greatly supported by the Vice Lord-Lieutenant Mr William Wyldbore-Smith and a loyal group of Deputy Lieutenants from all corners of the county.

 A keen gardener, she was formerly Chairman of the Chelsea Physic Garden in London.
-She also paints as a hobby and was previously Vice-Chairman of Patrons of British Art at the Tate Gallery and part of the Friends of the Tate Gallery.
+She paints as a hobby and was previously Vice-Chairman of Patrons of British Art and on the Friends Council of the Tate Gallery.